PixelHabits/Neocord/backend/app/api/README.md

     {
       "message": "Bad Request",
       "errors": {
-        "name": "Name must be between 2 and 20 characters.", "visibility": "Visibility must be either public or private."
+        "name": "Name must be between 2 and 20 characters."
       }
     }
     ```

 ### Delete a channel